jjeanius/rails_project_sales_commission_application/spec.md

 - [x] Include nested resource "new" form
     The nested resource new page is:
         URL /employees/1/sales/new

 - [x] Include form display of validation errors
+     The validation errors is in views/layouts.html.erb file

 Confirm:
 - [x] The application is pretty DRY
 - [x] Limited logic in controllers
 - [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate

+    a) Partials were created
+    b) Business logic were implemented in the models
+    c) Helper methods are created